chucklorenz/adapt-aboutUs/README.md

 The text of the first line that appears to the right of the optional graphic.
 Typically this would be the name of the organization/company.
 Its width is set to 87% in order to accommodate the `_graphic`.
 It expands to 100% when no `_graphic.src` is provided.
 This style can be altered in `aboutUs.less`.

 ####_aboutUsItems
-A list of any number of title/description pairs that appear between the company name and the social links.
+A list of any number of title/description pairs that appears between the company name and the social links.

 >#####title
 >The text that appears as a section header and that toggles open and close the text that appears below it.
 HTML is acceptable.